 My daughter has coloring books like hers.
 At first, I did not pay attention because I always thought the drawings were coming as a school assignment.
 I started to notice when I saw the brightness of the smile on his face whenever he painted.
 I also discovered that I had to change my paint several times so that she could do the job.

 Having found some cool relief, I decided to find him some literature that would emphasize this point in his life.
 Well, I have to plan to get another one soon because he has almost finished all the books I got for him a few months ago.

-Sarah Werthan Buttenwieser is a freelance writer and blogger whose work has appeared in the New York Times, Brain Child Magazine and Salon the Huffington Post, Babble and Ceramics Monthly.
-Her essays have appeared in various anthologies including The Maternal is Political and Wait a Minute, I Have to Take Off My Bra.
-A writer for Preview Massachusetts Magazine, she keeps a personal blog, Standing in the Shadows at the publication’s news site, the Valley Advocate and a tumblr Refractions.
-She is a sometime contributor to Momfilter.
-Follow her on twitter–@standshadows or Pinterest.
+Sarah Werthan Buttenwieser is a freelance writer and blogger whose work has appeared in the New York Times, Brain Child Magazine, Salon, the Huffington Post, Babble, and Ceramics Monthly.
+Her essays have appeared in various books, including The Maternal is Political and Wait a Minute, I Have to Take Off My Bra.
+The author of Preview Massachusetts Magazine maintains a personal blog, Standing in the Shadow in the Publishing News, Valley Advocate, and Tumblr Refractions.
+You have contributed to Momfilter.
+Follow him on Twitter (@standshadows) or Pinterest.

 Read more on our blog!